commonality2u/image-creator-mcp/README.md

 ## Features

 *   Generates images from text prompts using OpenAI models (`gpt-image-1`, `dall-e-3`, `dall-e-2`).
+*   Edits and combines existing images using reference images with OpenAI's `gpt-image-1` model.
 *   Supports optional branding guidelines via a `brandSignature` parameter.
 *   Allows specifying image size, quality.
 *   Saves generated images to a target project directory specified by the LLM client.